Training speedups via batching for geometric learning: an analysis of static and dynamic algorithms: Introduction

 We examine the effect of the algorithms on training time and metrics.
 For different batch sizes, we compare the computation time required to assemble the graphs in a batch.
 We also analyze the time to update the model parameter weights using a batch of graphs.
 Finally, we monitor the effect of the batching techniques on the test metrics of the models.
 We do this for different batch sizes, models, and datasets.
 Our main contributions presented in this paper are:

-\begin{itemize} \item We formally introduce the static and dynamic batching algorithms and several variants thereof. \item The majority of experiments show no significant difference in model learning between the algorithms, but for some combinations of the dataset, model and batch size, the dynamic batching algorithm yields significantly different test metrics than the static algorithms. \item We find the static-constant algorithm to be the slowest algorithm and recommend not using it unless the goal is to maximize the robustness of the training pipeline.
-Across our experiments, we observe speedups of up to 12.5x when switching from the static-constant algorithm to another algorithm. \item Excluding the static-constants batching algorithm, we observe at most a 2.7x speedup in mean time per training step when switching from the slowest algorithm to the fastest. \item We demonstrate that the performance of the algorithm is dependent on the graph distribution in the dataset, model used, batch size, and the number of training steps run. \item The static-64 and dynamic algorithms generally outperform the static-$2^N$ algorithms. \item We recommend using the dynamic algorithm, whose performance is similar to the static-64 algorithm, but is faster for fewer number of training steps. \end{itemize}
+\begin{itemize} \item We formally introduce the static and dynamic batching algorithms and several variants thereof. \item The majority of experiments show no statistically significant differences in model learning between the algorithms, except for a single combination of model, batch size and dataset. \item We find the static-constant algorithm to be the slowest algorithm and recommend not using it unless the goal is to maximize the robustness of the training pipeline.
+Across our experiments, we observe speedups of up to 12.5x when switching from the static-constant algorithm to another algorithm. \item Excluding the static-constant batching algorithm, we observe at most a 2.7x speedup in mean time per training step when switching from the slowest algorithm to the fastest. \item We demonstrate that the performance of the algorithm is dependent on the graph distribution in the dataset, model used, batch size, and number of training steps run. \item The static-64 and dynamic algorithms generally outperform the static-$2^N$ algorithms. \item We recommend using the dynamic algorithm, whose performance is similar to the static-64 algorithm, but is faster for fewer number of training steps. \end{itemize}